Mewadaajay902/Vote4Change/README.md

 # Vote4Change

-The main aim of this application is to solve the problem of manualVoting system by doing all the works such as Registering an voter or registering the candidate online.
+The main aim of this application is to solve the problem of manual Voting system by doing all the works such as Registering an voter or registering the candidate online.
 Also this application unable us to take the online voting of candidate and showcasing there result of election.